blukat29/minic/README.md

 ### Call convention

-All registers are caller-save.
-Callers must save their registers for local variables themselves.
 Arguments are pushed into stack, from right to left.
 Then the return address (label) is pushed.
 The caller clears all the stack.
 Return value is passed via register VR(0).

 ### Stack structure